HPC News Bytes – 20260504

 – HPE’s $1B win

 Datacenter power and cooling has rapidly emerged as a critical topic in HPC and AI.
 System roadmaps only point to additional requirements.
-Chris Orlando, Founder and Chief Strategy Officer of DDC Solutions joins us to discuss high density cooling, dynamic control, safety and compliance, and the enduring role of air cooling in the datacenter.
+In this episode of the @HPCpodcast’s Industry View, we are joined by Chris Orlando, Founder and Chief Strategy Officer of DDC Solutions to discuss high density cooling, dynamic control, safety and compliance, and the enduring role of air cooling in the datacenter.

 – China’s TOP100